-If the ignition switch is turned OFF while the headlight switch is in the EDGE or ■ tion, the headlights will turn off after 5 minutes.
+If the ignition switch is turned OFF while the headlight switch is in the EDdE or D position, the headlights will turn off after 5 minutes.

-After the headlights automatically turn off with the headlight switch in the EDGE or ID position. the headlights will illuminate again for 5 minutes if the headlight switch is moved to the OFF position and then turned to the EDQE or ■ position.
+After the headlights automatically turn off with the headlight switch in the $\exists Dd \exists$ or \blacksquare position, the headlights will illuminate again for 5 minutes if the headlight switch is moved to the OFF position and then turned to the $\exists Dd \exists$ or \blacksquare position.